Home | Browse Topics | Health & disability | Mental health | Definitions of key terms and descriptions of key people

 Responsible clinician

-If a person’s assessment says that there are reasonable grounds for believing they have a mental disorder, they will be assigned a “responsible clinician”.
-This person (who is usually a psychiatrist) is responsible for a patient’s treatment while they are under the Mental Health Act.
+If your assessment says that there are reasonable grounds for believing you have a mental disorder, you will be assigned a “responsible clinician”.
+This person (who is usually a psychiatrist) is responsible for your treatment while you are being treated under the Mental Health Act.

 Principal caregiver

-The “principal caregiver” is the friend, or the family or whānau member, who is most directly concerned with a patient’s care.
-If the patient is not well enough to name someone, or if there is disagreement about who their principal caregiver should be, then the Director of Area Mental Health Services (see the description below) will decide.
+The “principal caregiver” is the friend, or the family or whānau member, who is most directly concerned with your care.
+If you are not well enough or not able to name someone, or if there is disagreement about who your principal caregiver should be, then the Director of Area Mental Health Services (see the description below) will decide.
 Not everyone has a principal caregiver.
-If a patient does have a principal caregiver, the principal caregiver will be sent information about the patient’s legal status and treatment.
+If you do have a principal caregiver, the principal caregiver will be sent information about your legal status and treatment.

 Director of Area Mental Health Services (DAMHS)